 7. Management and Operations: Consider the property’s management and operations, including the level of tenant services, maintenance and repair schedules, and property management fees.
 Evaluate the property’s potential for operational efficiencies and cost savings.

-See also What Is Leverage In Real Estate Investing?
+See also What Is Raw Land Investing?

 In conclusion, analyzing a mixed-use property for investment involves a comprehensive review of market conditions, property characteristics, financial projections, zoning regulations, tenant mix, and management and operations.
 By carefully evaluating these factors, investors can identify potential risks and opportunities and make informed decisions about whether to invest in a particular property.